leapagani03/Pain-ROI-Masks-NOVEL/README.md

 # Atlases
 Regions were defined using the Harvard–Oxford cortical and subcortical probabilistic atlases (maxprob-thr-25-1mm).
-These atlas files were obtained via Neurovault (gorgolewski et al, 2015).
+These atlas files were obtained via Neurovault (Gorgolewski et al., 2015).
-The Periacqueductal Gray (PAG) was defined using the Ascending Arousal Network (AAN) Atlas was used to define the Periacqueductal Gray (PAG; https://doi.org/10.5061/dryad.zw3r228d2).
+The Periacqueductal Gray (PAG) was defined using the Ascending Arousal Network (AAN) Atlas, https://doi.org/10.5061/dryad.zw3r228d2).

+# Pain Masks
 Three masks were generated:
 - PainCore
 - PainAffective